feedhenry/fh-fhc/doc/app/resources.md

   fhc endpoints --app=<appGuid> --env=<environmentName>
-  fhc app list --project=1a2b3c                                                                              Passing project using a flag fhc app list 1a2b3c                                                                                        Passing project as an argument
+  fhc app list --project=1a2b3c                                                                              Passing project using a flag fhc app list 1a2b3c                                                                                        Passing project as an argument fhc app read --project=1a --app=2b                                                                         Reads app with id 2b under project with id 1a fhc resources --app=1a --env=dev                                                                           Shows the resources of the app with id 1a in the dev environment

 ## OPTIONS